browserengineering/book/book/accessibility.md

 web pages.
 Password managers and form autofill agents are already somewhat like this.

-Of course, accessibility *does* include advanced accessibility tools like screen readers, because these tools bring enormous benefits to those that need them.[^moral] But the common lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforseen by the tool's designers.
+Accessibility covers the whole spectrum, from minor accommodations to support for advanced accessibility tools like screen readers.[^moral] But the common lesson of all kinds of accessibility work, physical and digital, is that once an accessibility tool is built, creative people find that it helps in all kinds of situations unforseen by the tool's designers.
 Dark mode helps you tell your work and personal email apart; web page zoom helps you print the whole web page on a single sheet of paper; and keyboard shortcuts let you leverage muscle memory to submit many similar orders to a web application that doesn't have a batch mode.

 [^moral]: We have an ethical responsibility to help all users.
 Plus,
     there is the practical matter that if you're making a web page,